ratri1310/enhancing_trial2vec/README.md

 # Trial2Vec Demo: README

-This repository demonstrates the use of the Trial2Vec model for evaluation on sample data (`demo_data`).
+This repository demonstrates the use of the enhancement of Trial2Vec model for evaluation on sample data (`demo_data`).
 The final implementation is provided in `DL_project_driver_final.ipynb`.

 ## 🔧 Setup Instructions